stevencohn/WindowsPowerShell/readme.md

 #### `Restart-App` -Name [-Command [-Arguments]] [-Register]
 Restart the named process.
 This can be used to restart applications such as Outlook on a nightly basis.
 Apps such as this tend to have memory leaks or become unstable over time when dealing with huge amounts of data on a very active system.
+The -Register switch creates a nightly automation task.

 #### `Restart-Bluetooth` [-Show]
 Restarts the Bluetooth radio device on the current machine.
 This is useful when the radio stops